CmrxRecon/CMRxRecon-SciData/README.md

 The code is provided to support reproducible research.
 If the code is giving syntax error in your particular configuration or some files are missing then you may open an issue or email us at CMRxRecon@outlook.com

 ## Publication references
-1.Wang C, Lyu J, Wang S, et al. CMRxRecon: A publicly available k-space dataset and benchmark to advance deep learning for cardiac MRI.
+1. Wang C, Lyu J, Wang S, et al. CMRxRecon: A publicly available k-space dataset and benchmark to advance deep learning for cardiac MRI.
 Scientific Data, 2024, 11(1): 687.
+2. Wang C, Li Y, Lv J, et al. Recommendation for Cardiac Magnetic Resonance Imaging-Based Phenotypic Study: Imaging Part.
+Phenomics.
+2021, 1(4): 151-170.

-2.Wang C, Lyu J, Wang S, et al. CMRxRecon: A publicly available k-space dataset.
-Synapse, https://doi.org/10.7303/syn52965326, 2023.
+3. Wang C, Lyu J, Wang S, et al. CMRxRecon: An open cardiac MRI dataset for the competition of accelerated image reconstruction. arXiv preprint arXiv:2309.10836, 2023.
+4. Lyu J, Qin C, Wang S, et al. The state-of-the-art in Cardiac MRI Reconstruction: Results of the CMRxRecon Challenge in MICCAI 2023. arXiv preprint arXiv:2404.01082, 2023.
+5. Wang Z, Wang F, Qin C, et al. CMRxRecon2024: A Multi-Modality, Multi-View K-Space Dataset Boosting Universal Machine Learning for Accelerated Cardiac MRI. arXiv preprint arXiv:2406.19043, 2024.